 Although state and federal law allows individuals to carry handguns in South Carolina, the relevant statutes are full of restrictions and limitations.
 Anyone found to be carrying a gun illegally in Charleston may face severe penalties, even for a first-time offense.

-If you were charged with a firearms offense or have otherwise been denied your rights to gun ownership, consider consulting a knowledgeable Charleston gun lawyer for assistance.
+If you were charged with a firearms offense or have otherwise been denied your rights, consider consulting a knowledgeable Charleston gun lawyer for assistance.
 A criminal defense attorney who understands gun laws could help protect your rights and work toward a positive outcome in your case.

 South Carolina Code §16-23-10 defines a handgun as a firearm intended to be fired from the hand and designed to expel a projectile.
 Antique weapons, collectible items, or any gun that does not fire fixed cartridges is excluded from the definition.